ArchitRastogi1/currencyConversion/README.md

 In Case Service is Down - </br>
 1- Retry 3 times from Code. </br>
 2- Put failure in queue (optional) and process retry. </br>
+3- Pingback API  - Fail request will be put in the queue and result can be avaialable to pingback api.</br>

 <b> Other Features to be add at server level - </b> </br>
 1 – Add a load balancer to distriute traffic on multiple servers </br>